Poincar\'e dualization and Massey products: A non-formal non-zero degree map

 If $M_1\rightarrow P_n A$ and $M_2\rightarrow P_n B$ are minimal cdga models, then by the argument in the last paragraph of the proof of \Cref{formalmap} the strictly unital $C_\infty$-morphism $f$ lifts to a cdga morphism $M_f\colon M_1\rightarrow M_2$ (i.e. the resulting square in the homotopy category of $C_\infty$-algebras commutes).

 \begin{cor} For $n\geq 8$, the non-zero degree map $M_f$ is a dominant non-formal map of cdga's. \end{cor}

+\begin{proof} We observe that $P_nA$ and $P_nB$ are formal minimal $A_\infty$-algebras and so we identify them with their cohomology.
+Assuming $M_f$ to be formal, we obtain a commutative diagram in the homotopy category of $C_\infty$-algebras.

+where the right hand square arises from applying criterion \ref{itf: Cinfty} of \Cref{formalmap} to the map of cdga's $M_f$.

-\begin{proof} For the proof it suffices to consider the (non-unital) category of $A_\infty$-algebras.
+It is now sufficient to consider this diagram in the category of (non-unital) $A_\infty$-algebras.
 Recall that any quasi-isomorphism admits a quasi-inverse and that furthermore any quasi-isomorphism between minimal $A_\infty$-algebras is an isomorphism.
-Furthermore we observe that $P_nA$ and $P_nB$ are minimal $A_\infty$-algebras and we identify them with their cohomology.
-Using this and assuming $M_f$ to be formal, then by criterion \ref{itf: Cinfty} of \Cref{formalmap} we would obtain a diagram
+Thus, the previous diagram gives rise to the following diagram of $A_\infty$-algebras

 whose image in the homotopy category of $A_\infty$-algebras commutes and in which $\varphi,\psi$ are isomorphisms.
 Hence we find a homotopy between $\psi\circ f\circ\varphi$ and $H(f)$.
 Since the higher components of $H(f)$ are trivial this cannot happen by \Cref{prop:automorphism2ary} and \Cref{lem:homotopy2ary}.\end{proof}